Nishan-Vivek/High-Availability-WebApp-Project/documentation/project_specifications.md

 Project 2 - Deploy a high-availability web app using CloudFormation

-## Project Requirements
+## Project Specifications

-Project requirements as specified by Udacity.
+Project specifications as specified by Udacity.

 ### Scenario